appdotnet/api-spec/content/docs/resources/config/index.md

 * TOC
 {:toc}

-The Configuration object defines platform-wide variables that Apps can use to make sure their behavior is consistent with the platform.
+The Configuration object contains variables which define the current behavior of the App.net platform.

 ## Example Configuration object